zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 from the protodata, however, it is still unknown, it there is such information.

-The second way is significantly more difficult, since its goal is to invent a new and original context, which would would become the market differentiator.
+The second way is significantly more difficult, since its goal is to invent a new and original context, which would become a market differentiator.
 This approach usually requires a longer research, while the results are highly uncertain.
-The knowledge category in this case corresponds to *Unknown-Unknowns*.
+The knowledge category in this case corresponds to *Unknown-Unknowns*, since not only does the owner not know if there is something unusually interesting, but even if there were something interesting he would not know its value.

 In any case, if some vital context is found it also comes with a new domain model.
 Although protodata may be accompanied by some metadata, i.e. having its own